Kalashkundaliyacyber/Kalashkundaliyacyber/README.md

 ## 🌟 Key Highlights

 - **Cybersecurity Mentorship Program**: Completed training with BTech Walleh and Teachnook (June-July 2024).
+- **Cybersecurity Internship**: Currently interning at Codec Network.
 - **Projects**:
-  - [Network Analysis Tool](https://github.com/Kalashkundaliyacyber/Network_Analysis_Tool.git): Real-time traffic analysis with GUI and CLI outputs.
+  - Network Analysis Tool: Real-time traffic analysis with GUI and CLI outputs.
   - Visual Cryptography implementation with RGB shares.
+  - **Keylogger**: Developed a tool for monitoring and logging keystrokes for cybersecurity research purposes.
+  - **Pastejacking**: Explored methods to detect and mitigate clipboard hijacking attacks.
+  - **API-Testing-Documentary**: Created a comprehensive guide to testing APIs for functionality, security, and performance.
+  - **Capture the Flag**: Participated in various CTF challenges to sharpen problem-solving and penetration testing skills.
-- **Professional Skills**: ATS-optimized cybersecurity skills, and more.
+  - **Professional Skills**: ATS-optimized cybersecurity skills,Web Testing and more.

 ---